LiliBruk2/100-days-of-code/r1-log.md

 * Made some updates to the HydraBase project so that layout would look right in a mobile sized viewport.

 **Link(s) to work**: [K-Warbler](https://github.com/klcantrell/k-warbler)

+### Day 53: May 15, 2018

+**Today's Progress**: Reviewing props, propTypes, and default props by making components for a simple recipe app UI.
+Quite fun making UIs with components!